 Non-Airport Projects.
-Sometimes P3 projects are driven by financing issues, such as cash flow, as was the case with the Denver Regional Transportation District (RTD)'s EAGLE P3 rail line to Denver International Airport.
-RTD had sufficient revenue from its sales tax levy but could not make revenue available in the timeframe necessary to build the project on its schedule.
+Sometimes P3 projects are driven by financing issues, such as cash flow, as was the case with the Denver transit district's Eagle P3 rail line to Denver International Airport.
+RTD, the transit district, had sufficient revenue from its sales tax revenue but could not make revenue available in the time frame necessary to build the project on its schedule.
 RTD also did not have sufficient remaining debt capacity to issue its own debt.
-Other imperatives also made a P3 approach attractive, including the desire to shift long-term operations and maintenance to the private sector.
+Other imperatives made a P3 approach attractive, including the desire to shift long-term operations and maintenance to the private sector.
 In that project, the concessionaire is repaid through availability payments.

-A different example in the highway context is Denver's Central 70 Project, currently being undertaken by the Colorado Department of Transportation (CDOT), the Colorado High Performance Transportation Enterprise (HPTE), and the Colorado Bridge Enterprise.
-The primary motivations behind CDOT's decision pursue a P3 were to shift price, schedule, and certain other construction-related risks on this highly-complex construction project to the developer, and to achieve cost certainty for the long-term operations and maintenance of the project.
+A different example in the highway context is the I-70 East Project in Denver, currently being undertaken by the Colorado Department of Transportation (CDOT), the Colorado High Performance Transportation Enterprise (HPTE), and the Colorado Bridge Enterprise.
+Even though there is sufficient state funding available to finance this \$1.1 billion project internally.
+CDOT and HPTE decided to pursue a P3 structure in order to shift the risk of the highly complex construction project to the developer and to include long-term operations and maintenance in the financing of the project.
 This decision was based on a comprehensive VfM study.
-Payments to the developer are through a series of milestone and availability payments.
-The relatively limited toll revenue expected to be generated from the new managed lanes will be retained by HPTE and used toward payments made to the developer for operations and maintenance of the project.
+Payments to the developer are to be availability/ milestone payments, because of limited toll revenue generated from the additional managed lanes.